Ship from a bird's-eye view

 What does this mean for ship owners?

-These new battery types offer varying advantages depending on the application area, such as a longer lifespan, lower weight or lower cost.
-Every manufacturer has their own claims about their product, and the number of battery suppliers is growing all the time.
-If you want a full market overview and recommendations for your specific vessel application, talk to a large marine electrical integrator like Wärtsilä.
-They will be able to advise you on the best battery chemistry and the optimal solutions for your vessel.
+Every manufacturer of marine batteries for ships has their own claims about their product, and the number of marine battery suppliers is growing all the time.
+As a leading global marine electrical integrator, Wärtsilä can give you a full market overview and recommendations for your specific vessel application.
+Wärtsilä experts can advise you on the best battery chemistry and the optimal solutions for your vessel.

 2. Batteries are becoming more powerful